DarynaP/dez-project-earthquakes/README.md

 > **Important** if you want to change the names of *project, bucket, dataset ...*, don't forget to replace them in the files!

-Now you can use the steps below to generate resources inside the GCP:
+The steps below can be used to generate resources inside the GCP:
 1. Move to the [terraform folder](terraform) using bash command `cd`.
 2. Run `terraform init` command to initialize the configuration.
 3. Use `terraform plan` to match previews local changes against a remote state.
 4. Apply changes to the cloud with `terraform apply` command, you will need to write `yes` to confirm that you want to proceed with this task.

-> To remove your stack from the Cloud, use the `terraform destroy` command.
+> To remove stack from the Cloud, use the `terraform destroy` command.